pilif0/open-sea/examples/sample-game/README.md

 # Sample Game

-This example is a simple sample game utilising most of the project.
+General sample game utilising most of the project's capabilities.
 It serves as an example of what features are available.